wix/Detox/docs/config/overview.md

 }
 ```

-If you have multiple configurations, you'll have to append `-c <configurationName>` to every invocation of
+If you have multiple configurations, you’ll have to append `-c <configurationName>` to every invocation of
 `detox build` and `detox test` CLI, e.g.:

 ```bash